DimensionDev/Maskbook/docs/evm-integration.md

 ## Testing Checklist

-Here is a checklist for the basic abilities of a chain.
-Also, if you are a hunter of chain bounty, please do this list before inviting the team.
+Here is the chain abilities checklist.
+If you are working on a bounty task, please do each task in list before inviting the team to review your pull request.

 - [ ] Check if the asset list and transaction history on the dashboard page work when you choose the chain as the network.
   - Setup the chain for DeBank API.